 The School Curriculum

-Reception run a child led curriculum which encompasses the children’s interest through learning and play, alongside some adult initiated topics.
-Through these, the children have the opportunity to explore and develop their learning throughout the Early Years curriculum.
+Reception run a child led curriculum which encompasses the children’s interests through learning and play, alongside some adult initiated topics.
+The areas of learning and development are used to shape activities and experiences for our children in Reception.

 Year 1 and Year 2